 As a result, regional committees have formed with representatives from the public and private sectors to define the regional cluster and the brand with varying success across the country.
-The Szechenyi Plan brought people together that have not worked together before, requiring a new way of thinking about their spa assets and necessitating a new way of thinking about the private sector could work together.
+The Szechenyi Plan brought people together that have not worked together before, requiring a new way of thinking about their spa assets and necessitating a new way of thinking about how the public and the private sector could work together.
 This procedure takes time and requires stimulation.